Continuing Education for Travel Nurses

 Many health systems are licensed CEU providers, as it benefits them and their employees.
 They have the opportunity to ensure their staff members are up-to-date with their skills while also showcasing to potential employees that their education matters.
 Clinical specialists, nurse educators, and/or coworkers typically teach these.
 It’s always a good idea to check at your facility to see if they’ll have a course while you’re there on assignment.

 For travel nurses, it can be overwhelming to track down courses and book a conference while not knowing the schedule of future assignments.
-Luckily it’s 2020, and we do almost everything digitally.
+Luckily, it’s the 21st century, and we do almost everything digitally.
 Online courses are an excellent option for busy nurses — if you have the discipline to sit through the videos.
 NurseCEU.com is a great resource for those nurses due to their rigorous accreditation.
 They ensure content is current, accurate, and varied.
 They even offer state-mandated topics.

 Earn CEUs From Your Travel Nurse Agency